 ATPE supports providing public school employees with high-quality competitive health insurance benefits that are fully funded by the state at a level equal to or greater than the benefits provided to state employees.

-ATPE supports efforts to ensure all public school employees have affordable health insurance and access to high-quality care.
+ATPE supports efforts to ensure all public school employees have information and agency on the selection of affordable health insurance and access to high-quality care.

 Paraprofessionals